Welcome to today's edition of the Rush 24-7 podcast.

 I mean, recent, yeah.

-But in the in the not too distant past, the Republicans were unafraid to present an alternative agenda.
+But in the not-too-distant past, the Republicans were unafraid to present an alternative agenda.

 And they had some people who could do it well.

-It is really you might trace it to the to the Bushiers, George W. Bush, and the and the and that administration choosing not to respond to any of the criticism, but they still announced their agenda.
+It is really, you might trace it to the Bush years, George W. Bush, and that administration choosing not to respond to any of the criticism, but they still announced their agenda.

-They still were pretty uh pretty public about what they intended to do.
+They still were pretty public about what they intended to do.

-Look, there's a there's a piece by Chris Siliza today in the Washington Post, I think it's today, uh, and he addresses this.
+Look, there's a piece by Chris DeLiza today in the Washington Post.

-Specifically in midterms, that if the attitude is that positive that you think you're going to win, that it has some sort of an impact on on voters, and sometimes it's enough to carry it.
+And he talks about The positive implications of thinking you're going to win, specifically in midterms, that if the attitude is that positive, that you think you're going to win, that it has some sort of an impact on voters, and sometimes it's enough to carry it.

-And they think there's also basically there's a there's a pew poll.
+And there's also basically, there's a Pew poll.

-It's not really a yeah, it's I guess you'd have to call it a poll.
+It's not really a, yeah, I guess you'd have to call it a poll.

 It's a survey.